integratedmodelling/im.aries.global/README.md

-The latest version of the content of this project is served by the ARIES semantic network and is thus available to any user of the ARIES platform, i.e. anyone who is using the k.LAB Explorer or Modeler software (locally or, when available, online) and has obtained a certificate that includes ARIES.
+The latest version of the content of this project is served by the ARIES semantic network and is thus available to any user of the ARIES platform, i.e. anyone who is using the k.LAB Explorer or Modeler software (locally or, when available, online) and has obtained a k.LAB certificate that includes ARIES.
 No further downloads or installations are required.
-Details on how to obtain a certificate can be found at the [ARIES](http://aries.integratedmodelling.org) or the [Integrated Modelling Partnership](http://www.integratedmodelling.org) web sites.
+Details on how to obtain a certificate and the software can be found at the [ARIES](http://aries.integratedmodelling.org) or the [Integrated Modelling Partnership](http://www.integratedmodelling.org) web sites.